sheffield-bioinformatics-core/sheffield-bioinformatics-core.github.io/_events/r-introduction-2024-10-28.md

 postcode: S3 7ND
 country: United Kingdom
 venue: University of Sheffield, or ONLINE
-location: Bartolome House, Seminar Room EG03, 301 Glossop Road-B-Workshop Space 1 or Online
+location: University of Sheffield or Online
 description: "As the data generated from high-throughput biological experiments increase in volume and become more complex, the ability to manipulate and visualise data is a highly-desirable skill in academia and industry.
 Whilst familiar tools such as Excel allow basic manipulations, they are often not scalable to larger datasets and are not ameanable to reproducible analysis.
 R is a highly-regarded, free, software environment for statistical analysis, with many useful features that promote and facilitate reproducible research."
 keywords: bioinformatics, R, data analysis, data visualization, ggplot2, dplyr, online